miriamschalamun/RNA_Tricho/README.md

 ```

 ## Annotation
-Gene annotation is performed using the annotation file, this is specific to T. reesei but any other file in the same format can be used.
+Gene annotation is performed using the T. reesei annotation file, but any other file in the same format can be used.

 ```R
  annotation_function <- function(data, name){